History of James Hagens in Timeline

 In 2024, James Hagens committed to play college ice hockey for Boston College during the 2024–25 season.

-In 2024, James Hagens competed at the BioSteel All-American Game, where he recorded a goal and an assist and was named the game's most valuable player (MVP).
+In 2024, James Hagens competed at the BioSteel All-American Game, recorded a goal and an assist, and was named the game's MVP.

-2024: Represented United States at IIHF World U18 Championships
+2024: Named Tournament MVP at IIHF World U18 Championships

-In 2024, James Hagens represented the United States at the IIHF World U18 Championships, leading the tournament in scoring and winning a silver medal.
-He was named tournament MVP, named to the media all-star team and was named best forward by the IIHF Directorate.
+In 2024, James Hagens represented the United States at the IIHF World U18 Championships, where he led the tournament in scoring, won a silver medal, was named tournament MVP, named to the media all-star team, and was named best forward by the IIHF Directorate.
+He set a tournament record with 22 points.

-2024: Named to USA Hockey selection camp roster
+2024: Named to USA Hockey's selection camp roster

-In 2024, James Hagens was named to USA Hockey's selection camp roster for the World Junior Ice Hockey Championships but was ultimately cut from the roster.
+In 2024, James Hagens was named to USA Hockey's selection camp roster for the World Junior Ice Hockey Championships.
+He was among the youngest invited but was ultimately cut from the roster.

-2025: Competed at World Junior Ice Hockey Championships
+2025: Played for the United States in the World Junior Ice Hockey Championships

-In 2025, James Hagens was selected seventh overall by the Boston Bruins in the NHL entry draft.
+In 2025, James Hagens was selected seventh overall by the Boston Bruins in the NHL entry draft after playing for Boston College.